 Settling into nursery is an important time for young children and their families.
 For some children this will be the first time they may have been left with another person and often the first time they have been left in a larger environment.
 At Nord Anglia we aim to make this process as smooth as possible.
 All children and families are unique and as such their individual needs are taken into account throughout the settling in process.
-Through discussion with each child's key carer individual arrangements are agreed for each child.
-Your child will be invited in for a number of Stay & Play sessions.
-During this time your child will be able to spend time in their new environment and meet their class teachers and teaching assistants.
-These sessions will support the transition period and help to settle children more easily when they return after the summer break.
+Through discussion with each child's key carer, individual arrangements are agreed for each child.

+When your child arrives at NAS Dubai, they will take part in stay and play sessions.
+These sessions will take place for the first two weeks and give the children the opportunity to spend time in their new environment and meet their class teachers and teaching assistants.